awalsh00/dsp/README.md

 * Statistics
   * Make all changes to your forked repo

-### Q:  Can I discuss prework with other students in the course?
+### Q:  Can I discuss prework with other students in the course

 Yes

-### Q:  Can I ask for hints for python questions?
+### Q:  Can I ask for hints for python questions

 Yes